amteich/kirby-twig/doc/functions.md

 {% set coolThing = getCoolStuff() %}
 ```

-This example is simplistic; in practice, you might need to pass some parameters around to instanciate your class.
+This example is simplistic; in practice, you might need to pass some parameters around to instantiate your class.

 Alternatively, you could define and expose a generic function that allows instantiating any (known) PHP class: